How Can I Help You?

 Studio Pilates: Small Apparatus (ball, band, circle)

-My mission is to provide young dancers with access to strength and conditioning classes and instruction, as well as educating dancers about how their bodies function during exercise or dance.
+My mission is to provide young dancers with access to strength and conditioning classes and instruction to both rehabilitate from injury and prevent it.
+I also aim to educate dancers about how their bodies function during exercise or dance.

 I believe that with this information and access to practical sessions, young dancers can set themselves up to dance longer and with decreased risk of injury.